When It’s Not Laziness: Navigating Procrastination and Rare Disease

 - "I should go out in the rain to pick the ripe tomatoes in the garden...Ah, whatever, let's say I forgot to."

-However, when you have unpredictable health and a failing memory, you quickly learn that, in general, except for those moments of totally conscious procrastination, it's best to avoid putting anything off.
+However, when you have the challenge of managing unpredictable health symptoms and a failing memory, you quickly learn that—except for those moments of totally conscious procrastination—it's best to avoid putting things off.

-It's an essential aspect of "not putting things off" that risks forgetting!
+It's an essential aspect of "not putting things off" because of the risk of forgetting!
 It is risky to think to yourself, "I have to remember to do this later," when you have executive dysfunction as I do.

 I mean, everybody forgets things, but let's say, in my case, it's not a once-in-a-while issue.
 Before I had this problem, I was very good at remembering things!
 Now, if I'm not adding something to my reminders app or calendar, it likely won't happen.